alexfradera/SR_Pain/search_terms.md

 I'm drawing from a shortlist which contains names and abbreviations.
-Firstly, pull into R and remove abbreviations (NB clunky):
+Firstly, pull into R and remove n/a's in abbreviations (NB clunky):